Resorting to good wine: The RSM Classic, Sea Island Resort, November 20-23, 2025

 Once you leave the Resort, everything else plays second fiddle from a wine perspective, but it doesn’t mean you’ll go thirsty

 • Woodside qualifies as a no-see-um in all categories.
 There isn’t much to see online except a reservation function and you have to assume this is deliberate.
 One of our experts gave it high praise and the online reviews are uniformly excellent.
-Can’t comment on the wine but you can hope the list lives up to the food.
+Can’t comment on the wine but you can hope the list lives up to the reputation.

 Retail